Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Extended Data

-In structural engineering practices, the first- and the second-order central and cross moments of $\bm{X}$ are often available; the reliability of individual structures typically needs to be assessed during the design phase, which requires the mean and variance of the safety margin.
-Many methods can be used to calculate the first- and the second-order central moments, including full-size experiments to high-fidelity finite element analyses with accurate physical parameters, while the inter-building correlation has recently begun to gain attention~\cite{xiang_structure--structure_2024, you_spatial_2024, zhong_regional_2024, Kang2021EvaluationAnalysis, heresi_structure--structure_2022}. \citet{oh_longrange_2024} presented an unbiased approach for constructing a joint probability distribution of $\bm{X}$ based on the principle of maximum entropy, given that the first- and second-order central moments are known.
+In structural engineering practice, the first- and second-order central and cross moments of $\vect{X}$ are often available; the reliability of individual structures typically needs to be assessed during the design phase, which requires the mean and variance of the safety factor.
+These moments can be obtained using methods ranging from full-scale experiments to high-fidelity finite element analyses with accurate physical parameters, while inter-building correlation has only recently begun to receive attention~\cite{xiang_structure--structure_2024, you_spatial_2024, zhong_regional_2024, Kang2021EvaluationAnalysis, heresi_structure--structure_2022}. \citet{oh_longrange_2024} presented an unbiased maximum-entropy approach for constructing a joint probability distribution of $\vect{X}$ when the first- and second-order central moments are known.

 \suppmethod{Implementation of regional-scale structural simulations}